 What is Potassium?

-Potassium is a mineral and an electrolyte that is essential for the proper functioning of many organs and systems in the human body.
-It is the third most abundant mineral in the body, and it plays a vital role in maintaining fluid balance, transmitting nerve impulses, and regulating muscle contractions, including the heartbeat.
+Potassium is a mineral and electrolyte essential for the proper functioning of many organs and systems in the human body.
+It is the third most abundant mineral in the body and plays an important role in fluid balance, nerve impulse transmission and muscle contraction including heartbeat.